PlazaCC/fidebe/README.md

   </a>
 </p>

-> Boilerplate to create library with Vite, Typescript and React.js
+> React floating feedback widget with screenshot capture.

 <br />